 “Coal is not back,” said Smith.

 Power companies are ditching coal in favor of cleaner alternatives at a rapid pace.
-US power plants are expected to consume less coal next year than at any point since President Jimmy Carter was in the White House, according to government forecasts released Tuesday.
+US power plants are expected to consume less coal next year than at any point since President Jimmy Carter was in the White House, according to government forecasts released earlier this month.

 S&P downgrades Murray to default status